tgqiang/IchireiShikon/Concept.md

    **Level 5**: Purifies cells in cross-shape, of radius 5

    ~ **Rationale for design implementations/additions:** current implementation seems less of a hassle for now based on current game structure, and currently using this as a start-off point.
 Will modify this where required at a later time, after first playtesting is achieved.
+Additionally, was thinking of introducing a strategy where players can use this spirit to create "partitions" in the map where tainted tiles cannot spread beyond them.

 5. N x [Aramitama, Nigimitama, Sakimitama, Kushimitama] --> Spirit of Harmony

-   > This spirit contains (approximately) ALL the effects of the 4 different types of spirits, effect degree dependent on spirit's level
+   > This spirit contains (approximately, actually pretty much) ALL the effects of the 4 different types of spirits, effect degree dependent on spirit's level

    - Purifies an area in an explosion (this explosion **does not destroy souls or spirits**), AoE follows that of Spirit of Courage.
    - Purified area is made invulnerable to demonic aura
-   - Spawns souls at purified areas
+   - Spawns souls at same areas as a Spirit of Love of the corresponding level
    - If a spirit (**that is not a maxed-level Spirit of Harmony or Spirit of Friendship**) is caught in the explosion, they have their levels incremented by 1.